DanRVP/shiptheory-python/README.md

-# Shiptheory Python API Client
+# Shiptheory API library for Python

-API client to communicate with the Shiptheory API.
+A PHP version exists: [Shiptheory API library for PHP](https://github.com/DanRVP/shiptheory-php)

 The workflow is similar for all endpoints, queries and bookings.
 Examples exist in the file `test.py`.
 If you want to see all endpoint methods, then look in `ShiptheoryPython\Http\ShiptheoryClient.py`.